Note: This article was originally posted on write2market.com

 So first we needed to train the ‘brain’ on the different questions we were planning to handle.
 Each question to be answered is an ‘intent’.
-And for each intent you provide several example questions.
-This was easy for us because we had the history.
+And for each intent, you provide several example questions.
+This was easy for us because we had our own chat history.
 It’s still surprising to see how the same question can be asked in so many different ways, including ones that have typo or grammar errors :).
 Here are the samples we fed the system for the intent “Is this covered by insurance?”

 The next step is creating a journey that acts upon the intent.
 In this case, telling them that, unfortunately, the SmartScoot is not covered by insurance.

 The different journeys get connected in a ‘Main Journey’ where all intents get handled.